elliotcubit/renamer/README.md

 The `--pattern` is a regular expression using named capture groups with the keys `episode`, `season`, `name` and `title`.

+If _all_ files in the target directory match one of the included patterns (and _the same_ pattern), that pattern can be used without providing the `--pattern` argument.
+There are a few detectable file patterns, which will hopefully be expanded later.

 The `--output-pattern` is a go template using those variables.

 The `name` and `season` can be fixed by arugments, in which case they are not required in the input `--pattern`.